jeffblackadar/mre/docs/en/lessons/transcribe_handrwriting.md

 ## Introduction

-You can make headers, and see that they show up with the same styling that a published lesson has.
+Handwritten documents are often valuable sources for historians.
+However, transcribing handwitten text is timeconsuming.
+This lesson demonstrates a method to use a web service to transcribe handwriting, Microsoft Azure Cognitive Services Computer Vision.
+While far from perfect, it can be a useful tool to reduce the time required to transcribe handwriting and continues to improve.
+Azure's Computer Vision is a ready to use service and requires no pre-training to prepare it.
+The steps below will describe how to register for access, connect and transcribe an image on a website using its URL as well as transcribe an image on the local file system of your machine.

 ## Prerequisites

 + A computer with Python installed.
-Google Colab was used to write this lesson.
 + An internet connection.
 + A credit card.
+(There is a free tier of service.
+The credit card is not charged if the number of files processed is below 5000 each month.)
 + A telephone number.
-+ If you choose to use Google Colab to program Python, a Google account is required.
++ Google Colab was used to write this lesson.
+If you choose to use Google Colab to program Python, a Google account is required.

 ## Procedure
 We'll transcibe a handwritten document by following three steps: